 Option sets are basically a static list of choices that are global to your app.
 You just have to define them once and use them wherever you need a custom data type.

-They behave like a Data type of their own, but are significantly faster to load.
-You can use Option sets with dropdowns, radio button or even use them to create a menu in your Bubble app.
+They behave like a Data type of their own but are significantly faster to load.
+You can use Option sets with dropdowns, and radio buttons or even use them to create a menu in your Bubble app.